center-key/replacer-util/README.md

 [![Build](https://github.com/center-key/replacer-util/actions/workflows/run-spec-on-push.yaml/badge.svg)](https://github.com/center-key/replacer-util/actions/workflows/run-spec-on-push.yaml)

 **replacer-util** searches for text to substitute with a replacement string or with values from your project's **package.json** file, such as the project version number.&nbsp;
-It can also insert path metadata and concatenate output to generate content such as a file of HTML links.&nbsp;
+It can also insert path metadata and concatenate output to generate content such as an HTML file of `<a>` links.&nbsp;
 **LiquidJS** powers the template outputs and enables **replacer-util** to act as a static site generator complete with filter formatters and `render` tags for including partials.&nbsp;

 <img src=https://raw.githubusercontent.com/center-key/replacer-util/main/screenshot.png